-No base prospectus is required to be produced in accordance with Directive 2003/71/EC (as amended, including by Directive 2010/73/EU, and including any relevant implementing measure in a relevant Member State of the European Economic Area) (the "Prospectus Directive") for this issue of Notes described below and, accordingly, the Notes issued as described below are not required to, and do not comply with, the Prospectus Directive as so amended.
+No base prospectus is required to be produced in accordance with Directive 2003/71/EC (as amended or superseded, and including any relevant implementing measure in a relevant Member State of the European Economic Area) (the "Prospectus Directive") for this issue of Notes described below and, accordingly, the Notes issued as described below are not required to, and do not comply with, the Prospectus Directive as so amended.
 The U.K. Listing Authority has neither approved nor reviewed the information contained in this Pricing Supplement.